-Honors Students are simultaneously enrolled at the University of Pisa and the Sant’Anna School of Advanced Studies and attend courses at both Institutions.
+Honours Students are simultaneously enrolled at the University of Pisa and at the Sant’Anna School of Advanced Studies.
+They attend courses at both Institutions.
 The School guarantees a high-level education through seminars, laboratories, language courses and other valuable curricular activities.
-The School offers honors students the following services free of charge: accommodation on campus, canteen service, use of modern scientific laboratories and library, use of sports equipment and special spaces for cultural and recreational activities.
+The School offers honours students the following services free of charge: accommodation on campus, canteen service, use of modern scientific laboratories and library, use of sports equipment and special spaces for cultural and recreational activities.

-- First-level Honor Course for students who must have achieved an academic qualification, in the 2020/21 academic year, granting them access to Degree Courses at Italian universities;
+- First-level Honour Course for students who must have achieved an academic qualification, in the 2022/23 academic year, granting them access to Degree Courses at Italian universities;

-- Second-level Honor Course for students with a Bachelor of Science
+- Second-level Honour Course for students with a Bachelor of Science

 Access to courses